BlitzKraig/AndroidResizer/readme.md

 Why is AndroidResizer?
 ---
 AR was a personal project to help speed up some of the tedious tasks when dealing with Android assets.
-With AR, you can scale down from XXHDPI, which can be useful in a few ways.
-When creating new assets the benefits are obvious, simply create your XXHDPI assets and scale them down straight into your project.
+With AR, you can scale down from XXXHDPI, which can be useful in a few ways.
+When creating new assets the benefits are obvious, simply create your XXXHDPI assets and scale them down straight into your project.

 It can also be useful when adding new assets into a project.
-Instead of getting the new assets for each density and dragging them into each DPI folder, simply drag your XXHDPI asset into it’s folder then run AndroidResizer again to re-scale the folder down.
+Instead of getting the new assets for each density and dragging them into each DPI folder, simply drag your XXXHDPI asset into it’s folder then run AndroidResizer again to re-scale the folder down.

 _NOTE: You may want to back up your assets before running this tool.
-In the unlikely event that all of your assets get rekt, I will not be held responsible._
+In the unlikely event that all of your assets get rekt, I can not be held responsible._

 ####Changelog:-